Skip to main navigation Skip to main content

 • Length: Maximum 4,000 words.

-• Abstract: Up to 250 words, structured (Background, Methods, Results, Conclusion).
+• Abstract: Up to 250 words, systematic review: structured (Background, Methods, Results, Conclusion), narrative review: unstructured typically one or two paragraph.

 • References: Up to 100 references.